 Where will the Information Regulator be?

 It will have one central office in Gauteng and will have about five permanent office bearers.
-The Information Regulator needs to publish regulations at some point for POPI to finally become effective, and it will probably establish a website at www.informationregulator.co.za.
+The Information Regulator needs to publish POPI regulations at some point for POPI to finally become effective, and it has a website.

 What are the responsibilities of the Information Regulator?